 Securing Water and Wastewater Utilities

 Access to clean water is critical to public health, the environment, and our nation’s economic prosperity.
 Water utilities supply clean water to communities and ecosystems across the country.
-Wastewater treatment facilities remove harmful or toxic impurities from wastewater, and then return clean water back to the environment.
+Wastewater treatment facilities remove harmful or toxic impurities from wastewater and then return clean water back to the environment.
 Together, facilities in the Water and Wastewater Systems (WWS) sector play an important role in our national critical infrastructure.
-It is important that these utilities are equipped with resources to help them address and reduce their cybersecurity risks.
+It is important to help these utilities to mitigate their cybersecurity risks.

 Demonstrating how to mitigate and manage cybersecurity risks for the Water and Wastewater Systems Sector

-The NCCoE is working collaboratively with the Water and Wastewater Systems sector, technology providers, and across government to identify areas to help water and wastewater utilities mitigate and manage cyber risks.
-The NCCoE will demonstrate use of existing commercially available products to mitigate and manage these risks.
+The NCCoE worked collaboratively with the Water and Wastewater Systems sector, technology providers, and across government to identify areas to help water and wastewater utilities mitigate and manage cyber risks.
+The NCCoE demonstrated the use of existing commercially available products to mitigate and manage these risks.
 The findings can be used as a starting point by utilities in mitigating cybersecurity risks for their specific production environment.

 Water is vital for sustaining life on Earth, and in today’s internet-connected society cybersecurity is vital to maintaining the quality and accessibility of our water resources.